0xPolygonMiden/miden-vm/docs/src/design/stack/system_operations.md

 `NOOP` advances the cycle counter but doesn't change the state of the user stack.

+The `NOOP` operation will not change the depth of the stack i.e. the stack doesn't shift while transitioning.
+The maximum degree of this operation is 1.

 ## ASSERT

 Assume $a$ is the top element in the stack. `ASSERT` operation pops $a$ and asserts that it is equal to 1.